taq/phpr/README.md

 reserved and constant words we cannot reuse even inside a namespace, like `Array`.
 So I needed to call the `Array` class `Collection`, otherwise it will be impossible to implement.
-All the classes have the original object accessible with the `value` method.
+All the classes have the original object accessible with the `values` method.

 Other thing is that some methods just returns a value or null, true or false.
 No more guesses and wonderings of what happened if it returns 0 or false.